olinml2024/olinml2024.github.io/assignments/assignment16/assignment16.markdown

 Start by looking through the whole notebook to get the gist of what is there.
 Be sure to note where models are defined, where training happens, how a subset of the data is selected, and what variables you can change.

 ## MNIST dataset
-Start with the MNIST dataset, which has grayscale images.
+The MNIST dataset has grayscale images of digits.

+{% capture problem %}
-Choose 3 digits to include in your model and change the code to select these.
+1. Choose 3 digits to include in your model and change the code to select these.
-Create a very small training set (e.g. 16 examples per class).
+2. Create a very small training set (e.g. 16 examples per class).
-Train the model called FC_only for 40 epochs.
+3. Train the model called FC_only for enough epochs that the loss curve flattens (and ideally begins to overfit).
-In your write-up, show the loss over epochs plot, the test confusion matrix, and the training and test accuracy.
+4. In your write-up, show the loss over epochs plot, the test confusion matrix, and the training and test accuracy.
+{% endcapture %}
+{% include problem.html problem=problem %}

+{% capture problem %}
-Research CNNs in PyTorch
+1. Research CNNs in PyTorch
-Create a model called Grayscale1Convolution.
+2. Create a model called Grayscale1Convolution.
 The model should include 1 convolution layer and 1 max pooling layer that reduces the image size by 1/2.
 You will need to do some math on the sizes of each of the inputs and outputs to make this work.
-Train the model called Grayscale1Convolution for 40 epochs.
+3. Train the model called Grayscale1Convolution for enough epochs that the loss curve flattens (and ideally begins to overfit).
-In your write-up, show your model code for Grayscale1Convolution, the loss over epochs plot, the test confusion matrix, and the training and test accuracy.
+4. In your write-up, show your model code for Grayscale1Convolution, the loss over epochs plot, the test confusion matrix, and the training and test accuracy.
+{% endcapture %}
+{% include problem.html problem=problem %}

+{% capture problem %}
+Experiment with at least 2 activation functions and explain how they affect your model results.
+{% endcapture %}
+{% include problem.html problem=problem %}

+{% capture problem %}
-Increase the amount of data significantly and rerun both models.
+1. Increase the amount of data significantly and rerun both models.
-In your write-up, show the loss over epochs plot, the test confusion matrix, and the training and test accuracy.
+2. In your write-up, show the loss over epochs plot, the test confusion matrix, and the training and test accuracy.
+3. Make observations comparing to the last experiments.
+{% endcapture %}
+{% include problem.html problem=problem %}

 ## CIFAR10 dataset
 This dataset shows 10 categories of images.
 While you are building your model, you may want to work with a small subset of the data.
 At the end, you should run it with a larger version of the data.

+{% capture problem %}
 Create, train, and document a model with 1 convolution layer and 1 max pooling layer.

+{% endcapture %}
+{% include problem.html problem=problem %}

+{% capture problem %}
-Create at least two other models that work better than this original model on your dataset.
+1. Create at least two other models that work better than this original model on your dataset.
-Document your experiments by including the loss plot, confusion matrices, and relevant metrics.
+2. Document your experiments by including the loss plot, confusion matrices, and relevant metrics.
 If you are stuck on what to do, you might experiment with increasing the model complexity (more layers), adding dropout, changing the pooling, augmenting the data, etc.
+{% endcapture %}
+{% include problem.html problem=problem %}

 # Transfer learning
 People often use transfer learning, where we build on a pre-trained model (that was trained on a huge dataset) and then tweak it for our own purpose.
 This is incredibly powerful.
 Here's [one video](https://youtu.be/MQkVIYzpK-Y) on transfer learning, but feel free to find your own resource (and skip ahead in this video).